krishnaLikesToCode/educakeFetcher/README.md

+# EducakeFetcher

+### A Python-based program that fetches and displays Educake answers
-# EducakeFetcher (a practical research project on HTTP request and response, webiste interaction and security headers)
+This program was made as a practical research project on HTTP request and response, webiste interaction and security headers.

-A simple python program that fetches the answers to an educake quiz

 ## Requirements